 Burlington Medicaid lawyers can provide insight into Medicaid coverage for nursing home care.
 It is important to understand the differences between Medicaid and Medicare when it comes to the payment of nursing home costs.
 Nursing homes may be the most expensive type of care that you will need, with the cost of a semi-private room in a nursing home totaling several thousand dollars per month.
 Medicare and Medicaid have very different rules for covering these costs, so you need to make sure you understand exactly what type of coverage you will have — and make sure it is the coverage that you actually need.

-Unsworth LaPlante, PLC is here to help.
+Unsworth LaPlante, PLLC is here to help.
 Our legal team will work closely with you to ensure that you make smart choices about getting the types of coverage you require for your nursing home care or for your long-term care at home.
 Since the Wall Street Journal indicates that any person reaching the age of 65 has at least a 40 percent chance of requiring nursing home care, it’s important that you actually make these plans for your care.
 Give us a call today to find out about the assistance that we can provide in helping you to get coverage.

 How do Medicaid and Medicare Treat Nursing Home Care Differently?